Improving Information from Manipulable Data: Introduction

-Our main result establishes that the commitment optimal policy is less sensitive to observables than is the fixed-point policy.
-(For this introduction, suppose there is a unique fixed point unless indicated otherwise.)
-Mathematically, for policies $Y(x) = \beta x +\beta_0$, it is optimal for the designer to depart from the fixed point with $\beta>0$ by attenuating that coefficient towards zero.
-Information is underutilized in the sense that, given the data generated by agents in response to this optimal policy, the designer would ex-post benefit from using a higher $\beta$.
+Our main result establishes that the optimal policy under commitment is less sensitive to observables than is the fixed-point policy.
+Mathematically, for policies of the form $Y(x) = \beta x +\beta_0$, we find that it is optimal for the designer to attenuate the fixed point's coefficient $\beta>0$ towards zero.
+(For this discussion, suppose there is a unique fixed point, for which $\beta>0$; our formal analysis addresses the possibility of multiple or negative fixed points.)
+Information is underutilized at the optimum in the sense that, given the data generated by agents in response to this optimal policy, the designer would ex-post benefit from using a higher $\beta$.
 For instance, suppose the sensitivity of the naive policy is $\beta=1$: when the designer does not condition the allocation on observables, the linear regression coefficient of type $\eta$ on observable $x$ is 1, and the naive designer responds by matching her allocation rule's sensitivity to this regression coefficient.
 The fixed-point policy may have $\beta=0.7$.
 That is, when the designer sets $\beta=0.7$ and runs a linear regression of $\eta $ on $x$ using data generated by the agent in response to $\beta=0.7$, the regression coefficient is the same $0.7$.
 Our result is that the optimal policy has $\beta \in (0,0.7)$, say $\beta=0.6$.
 After the designer sets $\beta=0.6$, however, the corresponding linear regression coefficient is larger than $0.6$, say $0.75$.
 We emphasize that our argument for shrinking regression coefficients is driven by the informational benefit from reduced manipulation, and in turn, the resulting improvement in allocations.
 It is orthogonal to concerns about model overfitting.